apitoolkit/apitoolkit-landing/docs/sdks/golang/echo/index.md

   <p><i class="fa-regular fa-lightbulb"></i> <b>Tips</b></p>
   <ol>
   <li>
-  Remember to keep your APIToolkit project key (`at-project-key`) secure and not expose it in public repositories or logs.
+  Remember to keep your APIToolkit project key (<code>at-project-key</code>) secure and not expose it in public repositories or logs.
   </li>
   </ul>
 </div>